PO Box 9021, Wilmington, DE 19809, USA

 Phaetusa simplex

-A South American species, normally at freshwater.
+In South America, the Large-billed Tern is normally at freshwater habitats.
 In North America, it has occurred as a rarity in Illinois, Ohio, and New Jersey.
 It has also occurred out-of-range in Bermuda and Cuba.

 South of the US, the Large-billed Tern has been seen during FONT tours in Argentina, Brazil, Ecuador, Venezuela.